MelkorBalrog/FreeCTA/README.md

 `RDS(on)` can be entered when configuring components to better document the parts used in the analysis.

+### BOM Integration with SysML Diagrams

+Blocks in block diagrams may reference circuits defined in a saved BOM via the new **circuit** property while parts reference individual components using the **component** property.
+Both element types also provide **fit**, **qualification** and **failureModes** attributes.
+Entering values for these fields shows them in a *Reliability* compartment for blocks or as additional lines beneath parts so FIT rates and qualification information remain visible in the architecture model.
+When editing a block or part you can now pick from drop-down lists containing all circuits or components from saved reliability analyses.
+Selecting an item automatically fills in its FIT rate, qualification certificate and any failure modes found in FMEA tables.

 ### HAZOP Analysis

 The **HAZOP Analysis** window lets you list system functions with one or more